I run a regular writing retreat at the magical Ballyvaloo Retreat Centre in Co. Wexford. The next one will run 25th to 29th May 2026.

 What is the retreat centre like?

-The building is owned and run by the St John of God Sisters and as such has a quiet, contemplative and spiritual atmosphere.
+The centre is owned and run by the St John of God Sisters and as such has a quiet, contemplative and spiritual atmosphere.
 The centre hosts many secular gatherings and retreats throughout the year.